 - Download the S&T - Prioritizing the Security and Well-Being of Americans Infographic

-- Read First Responders Publications and First Responder Fact Sheets.
+- Read First Responder Fact Sheets.

 - Read the latest edition of The Siren, S&T's bi-monthly newsletter.

 National Urban Security Technology Laboratory

 As a federal laboratory organized within DHS S&T, the National Urban Security Technology Laboratory brings together the interests and initiatives of the Homeland Security Enterprise with the first responder community.
 The laboratory’s mission activities in test and evaluation and research and development help first responders prepare, protect and respond to homeland security threats.

 First Responder Communities of Practice is a professional networking, collaboration and communication platform created by S&T to support improved collaboration and information sharing among the nation's First Responders and other federal, state, tribal, territorial, and local governments and private sector stakeholders supporting homeland security efforts.
 This vetted community of members focuses on emergency preparedness, response, recovery and other homeland security issues.

 - Collaborate on wikis, blogs and discussion boards

 - Find, share and store documents and best practices

 - Create and search profiles

 - Connect, chat, and email with other professionals

 To request an account, complete the online form on communities.firstresponder.gov